LoRA for Vision-Language Models: A Comprehensive Guide

 try:

-= request_data.get("inputs", {})
+inputs = request_data.get("inputs", {})

-inputs = request_data.get("adapter_name")
+adapter_name = request_data.get("adapter_name")

-adapter_name = request_data.get("parameters", {})
+parameters = request_data.get("parameters", {})

 # Perform inference

-= self.model_manager.inference(inputs, adapter_name)
+result = self.model_manager.inference(inputs, adapter_name)

 # Log request